 - The price of tickets will vary depending on the number of days and if you want both parks.
-However for a single day at PortAventura Caribe Aquatic Park it will be 29€ for an adult (11-59) and 24€ for a senior (60+) or Junior (4-10).
+However for a single day at PortAventura Caribe Aquatic Park it will be 29€ for an adult (11-59).
+24€ for a senior (60+) and Junior (4-10).
 It really is worth checking out the pricing on their website.
 We would look to buy a combination ticket if we are to visit again

-- When we visited it was open from 10am-7pm, however they have different opening times depending on the time of year so check out their calendar.
+- When we visited it was open from 10am-7pm.
+They have different opening times depending on the time of year so check out their calendar.

 - Website – www.portaventura.com

 If you’ve liked this post please follow me on my social media channels: